Skip advert

 Advertisement - Article continues below

 Which isn’t the largest expense.
 That’s left to the carbonfibre bodywork.
 Born of 3D scans it is faithful to the S1 original but with far tighter tolerances in terms of the fit, finish and panel gaps.
-The sharp, square edges of the original have been softened, the need for clunky rubbers done away with.
-Primarily because unlike the original. that required the top and bottom of the body to be two pieces secured together hence the thick rubber ‘pinstripe’, Encor has created single piece panels.
+The sharp, square edges of the first Esprit have been softened, the need for clunky rubbers done away with.
+Primarily because unlike the original that required the top and bottom of the body to be two pieces secured together hence the thick rubber ‘pinstripe’, Encor has created single piece panels.

 It’s not all about aesthetics, because the changes made have also allowed Encor to stiffen the Esprit and integrate a composite rollover protection frame.
-Larger carbon fibre sill twin-box sections - which are possible due to removing the mechanical handbrake - further improve torsional stiffness and replace much of the original steel structure.
+Larger carbon fibre twin-box sill sections - which are possible due to removing the mechanical handbrake - further improve torsional stiffness and replace much of the original steel structure.

 Advertisement - Article continues below